 Ovaries are small organs that make hormones and eggs.
 You usually have two ovaries, one on each side of the uterus (womb).
-Before menopause, the ovaries release an egg each month into your uterus.
-If the egg is fertilised, it can grow into a baby.
-If not, it leaves your body through the vagina during your period.
+Each month before menopause, an ovary releases an egg.
+It travels through a fallopian tube into your uterus.
+If sperm fertilises the egg, it can grow into a baby.
+If not, the egg leaves your body through the vagina during your period.